hannahgsimon/Dijkstras-Algorithm/README.md

 Where:
 1 prints the program author info
 2 asks the user to enter a file name and loads the graph specified in the file
-3 asks for a starting node and then allows the user to travel around the graph
+3 asks for a starting node and then allows the user to travel around the graph.
+Informs the user of all neighbors and the cost of traveling to each neighbor, then lets the user pick a neighbor to travel to.
+As the user traverses the nodes, a total of the costs incurred by the chosen path is kept.
 0 exits the program

 When traversing the graph, choose -1 to exit the traversal.